fatfish-lab/aquarium-documentation/src/web/workspaces/index.md

 ### Columns

 You can add or remove columns from the view, based on our presets or by creating a new custom columns by right-clicking on a cell and selecting `Add column from property`.
 Learn more in our how-to [create a custom column](../../examples/tutorials/create-column.md) guide.

+If the display is a table, you can see at the bottom of the table the statistics of the column.
+Like how many items are displayed, what's the sum of the column or even the repartition of the statuses, priorities, etc.

+It's a great way to quickly see the status of your project.

 ## Bufferzone